Multiple, Load-Balanced Servers

 - TCP/IP networking, with a static IP address and DNS name.

 - IIS web server with a valid SSL certificate and the following configured: CGI, HTTP redirect, URL Rewrite.

 - At least one web browser (Chrome is nice) and PDF viewer (Evince is nice).

 - A Microsoft SQL Server 2012 (or 2014) instance is required to host the

 Password Manager schema:

 - Normally one database instance per application server.

 - The SQL Server database software can be deployed on the same server as the Password Manager application, as this reduces hardware cost and allows application administrators full DBA access for troubleshooting and performance tuning purposes.

-- SQL Server 2012/2014 Standard is recommended in almost all cases -- SQL Express is acceptable for small deployments and evaluations.
+- SQL Server 2012, 2014 or 2016 Standard is recommended in almost all cases -- SQL Express is acceptable for small deployments and evaluations.